aiser-team/cabrnet/docs/manuals/visualize.md

 ### Post-processing gradients
-Additionally, SmoothGrad, RandGrad and PRP offer a post-processing capability that normalizes and smooths the gradients, using the following options:
+Additionally, SmoothGrad, Saliency, RandGrad and PRP offer a post-processing capability that normalizes and smooths the gradients, using the following options:

 - `polarity`: keep only `positive` or `negative` gradients, or their `absolute` value.